 Looking for something a little different to listen to?
-Or maybe the rock, hip hop, or electronic bands previously featured just are not to your taste.
+Then please allow me to introduce to you Max Raabe and Palast Orchester. maybe the rock, hip hop, or electronic bands previously featured just are not to your taste.
 Well, how about something a bit more classic?
 Not classical, per se.
 What about some music from the Roaring 1920s and 1930s with a modern twist?
 Think of it now.
 Carefully fixed hair, bow ties expertly tied, and pocket squares standing at attention as they peek out from pockets.
-If your curiosity has been piqued then please allow me to introduce to you Max Raabe and Palast Orchester.

 Get to Know Max Raabe and Palast Orchester